joaquimgomez/joaquimgomez/README.md

 ## Hi 👋🏻  I'm Joa!

 I'm a Data Engineering and Analytics Master student **@TUM**.
-Currently I'm carrying out the Final Degree Thesis on NLP trying to find the best text similarity technique from the NLP zoo.
-For large texts, the small ones are overcomed.
+I’m so proud of my Final Degree Thesis on NLP, where I tried to find the best text similarity technique from the NLP zoo.
+For large texts, the small ones are overcome.
+You can know more in the pinned below repo.

 - 🔭 Currently I don't work and I'm looking for an internship
 - ⚙️ I use daily: `.py`, `.js` & `.cpp`